drocheam/optrace/docs/source/usage/spectrum.rst

    spec = RT.detector_spectrum(detector_index=0)

-Additionally we can render only a specific source by providing a :python:`source_index` or limit the detector area by providing the :python:`extent` parameter, as we did for the :meth:`detector_image <optrace.tracer.raytracer.Raytracer.detector_image>` method.
+Additionally, only light from a specific source is examined by providing a :python:`source_index`.
+The detector area is limited by the :python:`extent` parameter, as was already the case for the :meth:`detector_image <optrace.tracer.raytracer.Raytracer.detector_image>` method.

 .. code-block:: python